Nick Vannett: Professional career

+Pre-draft

 On December 8, 2015, it was reported that Vannett had accepted his invitation to play in the 2016 Senior Bowl.
-The week leading up to the Senior Bowl, Vannett impressed many scouts and analysts during practice with many surprised by his blocking skills and receiving ability.
-He was described as a physically imposing receiver with strong hands and ability to concentrate on contested catches.
-On January 30, 2016, Vannett caught three passes for 58-yards as a part of Dallas Cowboys' head coach Jason Garrett's North team who lost 16–27 to the South.
+The week leading up to the Senior Bowl, he impressed many scouts and analysts during practice with many surprised by his blocking skills and receiving ability.
+Vannett was described as a physically imposing receiver with strong hands and ability to concentrate on contested catches.
+On January 30, 2016, he caught three passes for 58-yards as a part of Dallas Cowboys head coach Jason Garrett's North team who lost 16–27 to the South.
 Vannett was one of 15 tight ends who received an invitation to the NFL Combine and one of 14 players from Ohio state.
-A back injury, prevented him from completing all of the combine drills, including the 40-yard dash, 20-yard dash, and 10-yard dash.
-His performance was described by scouts as mediocre as he finished eighth in the bench press and seventh in the vertical.
+A back injury prevented him from completing all of the combine drills, including the 40-yard dash, 20-yard dash, and 10-yard dash.
+Vannett's performance was described by scouts as mediocre as he finished eighth in the bench press and seventh in the vertical jump.
 His best performances were in the short shuttle, where he tied for second, and tied South Carolina State's Temarrick Hemingway for first in the 60-yard shuttle.
 On March 11, 2016, Vannett attended Ohio State's Pro Day, along with Cardale Jones, Pat Elflein, Eli Apple, Marshon Lattimore, Braxton Miller, Michael Thomas, Joey Bosa, Vonn Bell, Darron Lee, Taylor Decker, Ezekiel Elliott, Joshua Perry, Jalin Marshall, Adolphus Washington, and Tyvis Powell.
 Along with positional drills, Vannett performed the 40-yard dash, 20-yard dash, 20-yard dash, vertical jump (29½"), and broad jump (9'5").
-He performed well for the collection of over 122 team representatives and scouts, that included head coaches Mike Mularkey (Titans), Mike Zimmer (Vikings, Mike Tomlin (Steelers), Sean Payton (Saints), and Marvin Lewis (Bengals).
-At the conclusion of the pre-draft process, Vannett was projected to be a third or fourth round pick by the majority of NFL draft experts and analysts.
-He was ranked the second best tight end prospect in the draft by Sports Illustrated, the third best tight end prospect by NFLDraftScout.com, and was ranked the fourth best tight end by NFL analyst Mike Mayock.
+He performed well for the collection of over 122 team representatives and scouts, that included head coaches Mike Mularkey (Tennessee Titans), Mike Zimmer (Minnesota Vikings, Mike Tomlin (Pittsburgh Steelers), Sean Payton (New Orleans Saints), and Marvin Lewis (Cincinnati Bengals).
+At the end of the pre-draft process, Vannett was projected to be a third or fourth round pick by the majority of NFL draft experts and analysts.
+He was ranked the second-best tight end prospect in the draft by Sports Illustrated, the third best tight end prospect by NFLDraftScout.com, and was ranked the fourth best tight end by NFL analyst Mike Mayock.

 Seattle Seahawks

+2016

-On April 29, 2016, Vannett was drafted by the Seattle Seahawks in the third round with the 94th overall pick in the 2016 NFL Draft.
+On April 29, 2016, Vannett was selected by the Seattle Seahawks in the third round with the 94th overall pick in the 2016 NFL draft.
 He was the third tight end selected, behind Hunter Henry (second round, 35th overall) and Austin Hooper (third round, 81st overall).
-Head coach Pete Carroll and General Manager John Schneider stated they originally drafted Vannett to be a traditional Y tight end that is more focused on blocking.
+Head coach Pete Carroll and general manager John Schneider stated that they originally drafted Vannett to be a traditional Y tight end that is more focused on blocking.
 He became more of a complete tight end after surprising Carroll and Schneider with his receiving skills in off season workouts.

-2016

-On May 6, 2016, the Seattle Seahawks signed Vannett to a four-year, $3.05 million contract that includes a signing bonus of $656,880.
+On May 6, the Seahawks signed Vannett to a four-year, $3.05 million contract that included a signing bonus of $656,880.